 Positive Cases or Symptomatic - Students

-- The student or staff member receives a negative diagnostic COVID-19 test and is asymptomatic; or
+- Upon receiving a negative diagnostic COVID-19 test and is asymptomatic;

-- The student or staff member receives written permission to return to school from a medical doctor licensed under chapter 458, an osteopathic physician licensed under chapter 459, or an advanced registered nurse practitioner licensed under chapter 464.
+- The student has received written permission to return to school from a medical doctor or an advanced registered nurse practitioner.

-Staff who need to report a positive test will contact their immediate supervisor and provide the date of onset for symptoms (if symptomatic) as well as the positive test result’s report or picture of test with the employee’s name and test administration date.
+Employees who test positive must report their status to their administrator/supervisor when appropriate.
+They should provide the date of onset for symptoms (if symptomatic) as well as the positive test result’s report or picture of test with the employee’s name and test administration date.